anmilleriii/Forests/README.md

 #### Scalability

-To deliver **Forests** to 1,000,000 concurrent users around the world, I would do the following, or similiar:
+To deliver **Forests** to 1,000,000 concurrent users around the world, I would do the following, or similar:

 - Either host the web application serverlessly w/AWS Lambda functions, or even just statically on AWS S3 w/a CDN with an intelligent caching policy
 - Potentially write a GraphQL server/client to reduce overfetching from my FastAPI REST API